kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## Implement
 ---

-Hkube communicate with your algorithm via WebSocket (native WebSocket or socketio).
+Hkube communicates with your algorithm via WebSocket (native WebSocket or socketio).
-This tutorial explain how to create a websocket client that works with Hkube.
+This tutorial explains how to create a websocket client that works with Hkube.
 You can implement the websocket client in any language.
 (PR are welcomed)

 * [Connect](#connect)